-If you’ve enjoyed my book, this page is for you!
+If you’ve enjoyed my book, or are interested in my writing, this page is for you!

 The contents of this page will change regularly.
 If you have any questions, comments, or curiosities – please email me!
 If you do write, let me know if it’s okay to post quotes from your email (anonymously) or paraphrase what you’ve written on this web page.
 If so inclined, please do write whether you want your voice to be heard privately or publicly.
 I’m of the generation that loves correspondence, so who knows?
 You may receive a reply!
 (Wish I had the time to write them by hand and send them by post!)